Love the idea of throwing pots then this is the course for you.

 What will you learn on this course?

-This one-day course provides an exciting introduction to the world of ceramics and the art of wheel work.
-You will be shown how to make thrown ceramic bowls which you can decorate using coloured slips.
+This course provides an exciting introduction to the world of ceramics and the art of wheel work.
+You will be shown how to prepare clay, and learn how to throw a pot, starting with an array of forms, including cylinders and bowls.
+You can then decorate those forms with colour slips.

 The course is delivered through a mix of tutor demonstrations and activities designed to allow you to explore clay and specifically how to work with a potter’s wheel.